adikan2k/TeleCompass/README.md

 ### 1. Ingest Policies
 - Toggle uploads on by setting `ALLOW_UPLOAD="true"`, `ALLOW_INGEST="true"`, and `NEXT_PUBLIC_ENABLE_UPLOAD="true"` in `.env`, then restart `npm run dev`.
-- Make sure `ollama serve` is running before you upload.
+- Make sure `ollama serve` *and* the Pinecone index are reachable before you upload.
 - Open the Dashboard tab and use the "Upload Policy PDF" card to select a telehealth policy PDF.
-- After the success message, allow ~1 minute for background processing (embeddings + fact extraction) before refreshing the dashboard.
+- After the success message, allow ~1 minute for background processing (embedding to Pinecone + fact extraction) before refreshing the dashboard.

 ### 2. Search Policies
 - Navigate to "Search" tab